-Under Wyoming law, unless the articles of incorporation provide otherwise, (a) a vacancy on a corporation's board of directors may be filled by the vote of a majority of directors then in office, although less than a quorum, the shareholders, or if the vacancy was held by a director elected by a voting group of shareholders, only the holders of shares of that voting group are entitled to vote to fill the vacancy, (b) a newly created directorship resulting from an increase in the number of director so elected shall hold office only until a qualified successor is elected at the next regular or special meeting of shareholders.
+Under Wyoming law, unless the articles of incorporation provide otherwise, (i) a vacancy on a corporation's board of directors may be filled by the vote of a majority of directors then in office, although less than a quorum, the shareholders, or if the vacancy was held by a director elected by a voting group of shareholders, only the holders of shares of that voting group are entitled to vote to fill the vacancy, (ii) a newly created directorship resulting from an increase in the number of directors may be filled by the board or the shareholders, and (iii) any director so elected shall hold office only until a qualified successor is elected at the next regular or special meeting of shareholders.
 BioSante Wyoming's bylaws provided that the remaining members of the board will fill any vacancy on the board or any newly created directorship resulting from an increase in the number of directors by an action of the board.